OddballGreg/DevDash/README.md

 - Improve the spec suite, as this application was developed rapidly as a POC, there is no spec suite currently.
 - Make the kind of list stats to be tracked configurable, such as allowing the user to configure the type of list names to consider as "In Progress"

-## Code Quality
-- Duplication and Re-useability
-  There is quite a lot of code duplication throughout the app.
-Consider placing duplicate code into methods that can be called in 1 line.
-Furthermore, we would like to see smaller methods (single purpose methods), so that they are more easily maintained, and can be easily re-used.
-Smaller methods are also a lot easier to test.
-- Correct Location and Clean Code
-  We would like to see the code structured a bit better in terms of where it should be placed.
-There should not be logic in the views.
-Rather, assign the needed instance variables in the controller and make use of the models, or other classes, to collect the desired data for the instance variables.
-  This should make the code cleaner, thus easier to maintain, and will probably point out good sections of code for small, re-usable methods.
-  We would also be keen to see the services/trello_tracker.rb class refactored and tested.